 Dr. Bergman has been an integral part of developing cooperative partnerships with local businesses and civic associations in Denver, Colorado around the concept of a healthy community through the non-profit 501(c)3 Rocky Mountain Resource Network that he founded in 2005.

-He and his wife now live in Naples, Florida where he is offering private Habit & Stress Relief consultations, serving as a clinician for SignifyHealth and providing health education as a volunteer at non-profit St. Matthews House .
+He and his wife now live in Naples, Florida where he is offering private Stress Relief consultations, serving as a clinician for SignifyHealth and providing health education and training as a volunteer at the non-profit St. Matthews House .

 303 819-7072 or email: email@example.com